awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-The following example IAM policy statement allows the principal to enable and disable CMKs but only when all aliases of the CMK include "`Test`\."
+The following example IAM policy statement allows the principal to enable and disable KMS keys but only when all aliases of the KMS keys include "`Test`\."
 This policy statement uses two conditions\.
-The condition with the `ForAllValues` set operator requires that all aliases associated with the `CMK` include "Test"\.
-The condition with the `ForAnyValue` set operator requires that the CMK have at least one alias with "Test\."
-Without the `ForAnyValue` condition, this policy statement would have allowed the principal to use CMKs that had no aliases\.
+The condition with the `ForAllValues` set operator requires that all aliases associated with the KMS key include "Test"\.
+The condition with the `ForAnyValue` set operator requires that the KMS key have at least one alias with "Test\."
+Without the `ForAnyValue` condition, this policy statement would have allowed the principal to use KMS keys that had no aliases\.

 ```
 {